Tony Martin (farmer)

-Anthony Edward Martin (born 16 December 1944) is a farmer from Norfolk, England, who shot a burglar dead in his home in August 1999.
-There was much sympathy for Martin and enthusiastic support for the right to defend one's own home.
-However, some people cast doubt on his evidence and pointed out that he did not have a valid firearms certificate.
-Martin was convicted of murder, later reduced to manslaughter on grounds of diminished responsibility and served three years in prison, having been denied parole.
+Anthony Edward Martin (16 December 1944 – 2 February 2025) was an English farmer who shot at two burglars in his home on 20 August 1999.
+One burglar died at the scene and the other escaped injured.
+There was sympathy for Martin from people who supported the right to defend their own homes, but prosecutors cast doubt on his evidence and pointed out that he did not have a valid firearms certificate.
+He was convicted of murder, which was later reduced to manslaughter on grounds of diminished responsibility, and served three years in prison after being denied parole.